Choose the Right Incubator

 Forced Air and Still Air

 Under this category, you have two options of incubators you can choose from and these are the fan forced and the still air incubators.
 Just as their names suggest, the fan forced incubators are those that have fans aid in the circulation of air within the incubator and around the eggs.
 On the other hand, the still air incubators just directly work with the temperatures above the eggs.
-The fan forced incubators tend to be more superior to the still air incubators.
-This is because the former ensures that there is an even distribution of: fresh air, temperature and humidity.
+The fan forced incubators tend to be superior to the still air incubators.
+This is because the former ensures that there is an even distribution of fresh air, temperature and humidity.

 The idea of forced air is such a nice concept that you are advised to look into while searching for an appropriate incubator.
 However, this is not enough; thermometers and hydrometers are also needed if accuracy is to be achieved.
 This is because the instruments mentioned above are the only ones responsible for accurate recording of temperatures and humidity, two very important incubation features.
 In case of an extreme in any of these two, the efficiency of the unit is reduced to almost zero.

 Materials are usually what you judge an incubator on.
 Hard plastic is fantastic, and that’s what the best incubators are made out of.
 Others made out of styrofoam or cheap plastic work, but not usually very well.
+And the styrofoam ones can be difficult to clean.

 Ease of cleansing